fpillet/NSLogger/Client Logger/Android/README.markdown

 ### Android client code for NSLogger

 This code works (I use it every day) but is not completely packaged in a way easy to access for newcomers.
-In particular, you'll need to get JMmDNS for Bonjour support.
-See instructions below.

 I have not completed a proper Ant build file yet, so you'll have to do things more or less manually.